samyachour/PoliticalDebateApp_Backend/README.md

 ##### `debate/search/<str:search_string>`

-- searches debate database with given string as query
+- searches debate database with the given string as a query comparing to the title and tags fields
 - an empty string (i.e. no characters after `/`) will return all the debates
 - results come sorted in terms of recency with a limit of 100 total
 - supports fuzzy string comparison